adrhill/julia-ml-course/website/git.md

 * Git is a free and open-source version control system.
 It allows you to keep track of any changes to your project (*repository*) in a graph-like data structure.
 * GitHub is a commercial website that hosts Git repositories and enables collaboration between developers.

+!!! warning "Learn Git"
-If you are unfamiliar with Git, I recommend to
+    If you are unfamiliar with Git, I recommend you to

     1. Read the [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/2020/version-control/) page on version control
     2. Play the video game [Oh My Git!](https://ohmygit.org/)

+    These will introduce you to terms like *commit*, *push*, *merge* and *remote* that we use throughout this page.

 ## Setting up an account on GitHub